Broncos, Wilson edge Niners, Garoppolo 11-10 in prime time

 Immediately after Garoppolo’s blunder, Orlovsky posted on his Twitter account: “IVE NEVER BEEN HAPPIER … FFFFREEEEEDDDOOOMMMM.”

-”That was a tough situation that I put him in,” Shanahan said of his quarterback. ”They had one unblocked guy coming.
-I wish we had time for the big play.
-Could have ditched it.
-But it was a tough situation.”

-San Francisco star left tackle Trent Williams injured an ankle on the play and was done for the night, replaced by Jaylon Moore.
+San Francisco star left tackle Trent Williams injured an ankle on the play and walked off the field and through the tunnel to the locker room.
+He didn’t return.

-”Trent’s a warrior.
-Hopefully he bounces back fast,” Garoppolo said. ”It’s always tough when you lose a guy like that.”

-San Francisco was all set to trade Garoppolo away this spring, but he needed shoulder surgery in March which dampened any potential interest early in the offseason.
+The Broncos drove into field goal range after the subsequent free kick, but Brandon McManus was wide right on a 53-yard attempt that would have given Denver its first lead.

+Robbie Gould’s 51-yarder then gave San Francisco a 10-5 edge with 14 minutes remaining.

+The Broncos didn’t get a first down until the final play of the first quarter on Russell Wilson’s 34-yard pass to Courtland Sutton out of his own end zone.

+That eventually resulted in a 55-yard field goal by McManus that cut Denver’s deficit to 7-3.

 Linebacker Josey Jewell made his 2022 debut after missing two games with a calf injury and he recovered a fumble by Garoppolo at the 50-yard line early in the third quarter.
-He also had one of Denver’s four sacks and one of the Broncos’ three takeaways.

-”That was awesome to get back out there with the guys,” said Jewell, who led Denver with nine tackles, including two for a loss.
+But Denver’s offense again went three-and-out.

 INJURIES